zeronexex/sprint/README.md

 # Installation
 You have to have Go installed in your machine

-`go get github.com/zeronexex/sprint`
+`go get github.com/rew1nter/sprint`

 # Update

-`go get -u github.com/zeronexex/sprint`
+`go get -u github.com/rew1nter/sprint`

 # Usage

 `splityet -h`

-Crafted with 💜 by Zeron
+Crafted with 💜 by Rewinter

 `⚠ All flags must be set.
 Be sure to set them correctly`